Cross-doc allows you to easily pull in tables from other Coda docs so that you can annotate, review, or reference them as needed.

 Will my Cross-doc table sync in real-time?

 At this time, instant or real-time syncs are not supported.
 You can choose from manual, daily, or hourly refresh intervals to meet your needs.
+Check out the additional settings section to learn how.

 Why arenât the new columns Iâve added in my source table automatically appearing in my sync table?